 What’s unique about this résumé is that the candidate’s key areas of expertise and accomplishments appear before the work experience section.
 This is quite a wise move, as the applicant uses quantifiable data to make themselves stand out.

-As for its design and résumé structure, the applicant’s information and work history are neatly presented throughout the document and the dash of red font also helps to create a bold and prominent résumé.
-All these become factors which, when combined, can make a lasting impression on any recruiter looking for their next HR officer.
+As for its design and résumé structure, the applicant’s information and work history are neatly presented throughout the document, while the dash of red font also creates a bold and prominent résumé.
+All these become factors which, when combined, can make a lasting impression on any recruiter.

 10. Sales director